Other Non-Nintendo Titles Homepage Return to Main Homepage

 swapname = c:jd.swp

-The existence of these remnants and their used equivalents implies that code from John Dark: Psychic Eye was reused for Chill Manor and possibly Math Invaders, though it's hard to tell if the game actually evolved into one of those two.
+The existence of these remnants and their used equivalents implies that code from John Dark: Psychic Eye was reused for Chill Manor, though it's hard to tell if the game actually evolved into it or not.

 Return to top